Particular/docs.particular.net/nservicebus/bridge/configuration.md

 snippet: register-publisher

+> [!WARNING]
-WARN: The endpoint name used when creating a `BridgeEndpoint` is case-sensitive, even if one or both transports don't require it.
+> The endpoint name used when creating a `BridgeEndpoint` is case-sensitive, even if one or both transports don't require it.
 This is to accommodate all transports, some of which require a case-sensitive endpoint name.
 More details can be found on [this issue](https://github.com/Particular/NServiceBus.MessagingBridge/issues/175).

 Legacy transport versions that use [message-driven pub/sub](/nservicebus/messaging/publish-subscribe/#mechanics-message-driven-persistence-based) require the fully qualified assembly type name value to be passed.
 Note that passing the culture and public key is not needed -- only the type name, assembly name, and assembly version are used in filtering subscribers by the message-driven pub/sub-feature.